 Stonehill students are prepared to take on the world with advanced skills and a unique global perspective, leading them toward lives of meaning and success.
 Says Christianie DePina ’18, a Sociology major, “Stonehill has given me opportunities to take leadership roles that not only enhance the impact I have on issues such as homelessness and anti-racism but also allow me to share my passion and skills with others.”

 Adds Biology major James Cheney ’17, “I have gained a tremendous amount of confidence in my ability to conduct independent research, which opens up so many different possibilities for me going forward.
 Conducting research here has opened up my eyes to so many different career paths going forward, and I am incredibly grateful for that.”

 When choosing a college, families have to consider cost along with fit.
 Higher education is the investment of a lifetime, and we are committed to making your investment in Stonehill affordable.
 Stonehill is a nationally recognized undergraduate college offering an invaluable education with impressive career preparation, and one that is competitively priced, with many opportunities for financial assistance.

-Last year, 99% of full-time students received some form of aid.
-For the Class of 2022, our average aid in scholarships, grants, loans, and work-study was nearly $30,000.
+Last year, 98% of full-time students received some form of aid.
+For the Class of 2023, our average aid in scholarships, grants, loans, and work-study was more than $30,000.
 On average, nearly 80% of Stonehill students graduate in four years—double the national average.
 The investment in a Stonehill education has a proven record of cost-effective success.